venkovic/cpp-n-pcf/README.md

 #### Dependencies:

  - g++, FFTW3, Eigen.
- - Your g++ installation should enable a link to FFTW3 shared libraries with the option -lfftw3.
+ - Enable g++ to link FFTW3 shared libraries with the option -lfftw3.
- - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files need to be downloaded and placed as in the current directory.
+ - Download [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files and copy them as is in the current directory.

 #### Installation: